 How did you first approach creating art within art school?
 Did you find going through an educational institution sharpened your critical and artistic ability, or limit it?

-When I graduated from the Ontario College of Art in 1994, the MFA system had yet...Read More »
+When I graduated from the Ontario College of Art in 1994, the MFA system...Read More »

 Your pictures in Psychology Tomorrow belong to a series.
 What is its title and why?

-“Exiled from Truth: Nine Allegories by Dmitry Borshch” is the title under which some allegorical pictures are collected, possibly more than nine: the series continues to develop....Read More »
+“Exiled from Truth: Nine Allegories by Dmitry Borshch” is the title under which some allegorical pictures are collected, possibly more than nine: the series continues...Read More »

 A few months ago I met your son.
 He said he would be waiting for us in the Berkeley park near where he sleeps outside at night, but at the last minute he called and was in San Francisco.
 He said he was at the “Mrs. Doubtfire house” with...Read More »